tracim/tracim/doc/PRODUCTION.md

  - user: `admin@admin.admin`
  - password: `admin@admin.admin`

-:warning: If this does not work, you can try to access [http://localhost:6543](http://localhost:6543).
+⚠️ If this does not work, you can try to access [http://localhost:6543](http://localhost:6543).
 If it works, the issue is related to the configuration of pushpin.

 The full documentation about running the Tracim services with uWSGI and supervisor is available in the [Backend README](../backend/README.md), sections `Running Tracim Backend Daemon` and `Running Tracim Backend WSGI APP`.